 We would add, from the same author Yasaburo Kuwayama, his Trademarks & Symbols of The World with almost 6000 logos, regrouped by similar style.

-And we would also recommend the bible of logo design(!), also with more than 6000 logos and more context, study, and explanations, a similar, but somehow easier to find, book Logo Modernism by Jens Muller and Julius Wiedemann in 2015.
+And we would also recommend the bible of logo design(!), with more than 6000 logos and more context, study, and explanations, a similar, but somehow easier to find, book Logo Modernism by Jens Muller and Julius Wiedemann in 2015.
 Because of its quality, but also availability compared to the previous ones, we’ve included this one, also in our Product Design book collection.

 Our Additional Tips for Logo Design

-- do alternate individual creative sessions, with colleagues sessions: discuss with others that were (customer, colleague) and were not involved (fresh eyes)
+- do alternate individual creative sessions with colleagues sessions: discuss with others that were (customer, colleague) and were not involved (fresh eyes)

 - try to look with almost completely closed lids: you’ll start to see in black and white only (no device needed!)

-- Paper/pencil research first, but also be sure to be proficient with your 2D computer skills: It’s not like CAD design for a technical drawing: with CAD, your work will “only” require more time, but here, in Illustrator or equivalent, it will limit your ability to produce many variants within minutes, therefore creativity, and therefore the quality of final result/thought
+- Paper/pencil research first, but also be sure to be proficient with your 2D computer skills: It’s not like CAD design for a technical drawing: with CAD, your work will “only” require more time, but here, in Illustrator or equivalent, it will limit your ability to produce many variants within minutes, therefore creativity, and consequently the quality of final result/thought

 - … and together with the previous tip, keep the design simple!
 You may want to check our dedicated article on the Design Simple approach.